slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't make 100 decisions when one will do.' -- Peter Drucker*

+Getting a lot of unnecessary things done is not productivity: it’s stupidity.
+Saying yes to everything is a quick road to mediocrity.
+Productivity is about attention management.

 Do less to achieve more.
 You don't need to optimise everything.
 20% of your effort will give you 80% of output: it may be enough or even more than enough.

-- Focus just on 3 outcomes (not todos) per day and tackle your most important one in the morning.
+- Focus on 3 outcomes (not todos) per day and tackle the most important one in the morning.
+- Set specific, measurable, attainable, realistic and time-based goals.
+Always work with a specific purpose in mind.
+- Be fully present: learn to focus on what you are doing now.
 - Focus on the one thing most likely to get maximum results.
 Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
-Tacking a difficult problem is often a matter of seeing where the high leverage lies.
+Tackling a difficult problem is often a matter of seeing where the high leverage lies.
 Focus on doing the right things instead of doing things right.
 - Do things in batch.
 Interruption and switching between tasks costs too much.
 Reduce decision making on small tasks to a minimum and do it quickly and in bulk, Too many options may paralize you: remove them.
 - When a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.
-- Be fully present: learn to focus on what you are doing now.
-- Set specific, measurable, attainable, realistic and time-based goals.
-Always work with a specific purpose in mind.
-- Identify keystone habits (e.g. waking up early)
+- Protect your hours of real work.
+Separate “real hours” with breaks.
+Take advantage of early hours in the day.
 - Buy yourself time: delegate.
+Only operate from strengths: outsource your weaknesses.
+Focus on what you’re naturally good at and what you enjoy the most.
-- Work by layers: functional -> excellency.
+- Work by layers: from functional to excellency.

 <!--
-- the more centralized the enemy, the more devastating becomes a blow at its leader.

-2) Manage emotions to better manage time: it’s your beliefs that create your feelings, not reality. procrastination is a mood-management technique
-3) Important Beats Urgent
-You do what’s easy or urgent, not what really moves the needle.
 Since the vast majority of our words and actions are unnecessary, corralling them will create an abundance of leisure and tranquility.
 As a result, we shouldn’t forget at each moment to ask, is this one of the unnecessary things?
-Getting a lot of unnecessary things done is not productivity; it’s stupidity.
 Doing something well does not make it important.
 I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
 The vast majority of things that people do quickly should not be done at all. -- tim ferriss
 4) Focus On Effort, Not Outcome
 What’s that have to do with productivity?
 Plenty.
 Because you worry about all kinds of stuff that you can’t do anything about.
 And that’s wasted time and energy.
 And neuroscience research shows that by focusing on what you have control over, you decrease stress.
 You can’t control whether it ends up as a “robbery” or an “attempted robbery”, just focus on executing the heist in a way that would make mom proud.

-> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*
+> *'Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.' -- Neil Strauss*
 > *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*

-- Productivity is about attention management - productive procrastination
 - maker days and manager days
 - People As Response Functions. response triggers: your primary trigger, your secundary trigger
-- Top performers definitely focus on fewer goals — but they also obsess like crazy over them.
 - “Occam’s Razor” says the simplest answer is often the best.
 So start ruthlessly cutting all the activities in your workday that aren’t producing value.
 - Mind the process, not the results.
 For example, “finish TPS report” might turn into “write TPS report for 45 uninterrupted minutes.”
 - there are only three ways in which you can increase productivity: Increase the physical, mental, and emotional energy you have available for each task.
 Doing more of the right things and fewer unnecessary things.
 Improve the systems that you use to complete a given task or project.
 In other words, the three paths to productivity are: Energy - Effectiveness - Efficiency: productivity is about understanding your constraints. getting the right things done
-- saying yes to everything is a quick road to mediocrity.
 - “Instead of asking how many tasks you can tackle given your working hours,” writes Morten Hansen in Great at Work, “ask how many you can ditch given what you must do to excel.”
 I did what I needed to do to keep my job.
 As John Stuart Mill said, “as few as you can, as many as you must.”
 - Busy is a decision.
 What you are really saying: is not a priority.
 Is a excuse for not doing something we don't feel like doing.
-- Only operate from strengths: outsource your weaknesses.
-Focus on what you’re naturally good at and what you enjoy the most.
 - Focus on adaptability not effectiveness
 - Schedule less time for important tasks.
 Be mindful of how you spend your time.
-- Protect your hours of real work.
-Separate “real hours” with breaks.
-Take advantage of early hours in the day.
 - Set yourself deadlines.
 - complete at least 1 important but not urgent task per day.
-- school rewards generalist and not focusing: the world not so.
+- School rewards generalist and not focusing: the world not so.
-- *guerrilla* has their strengths also. cena do mosquito
 - Media companies harvest your attention and transform it into revenue.
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.